 - Click and drag in the Piano Roll view's Time Ruler to select notes (and other MIDI events) that start playing within the time range that you select. - In the Inline Piano Roll view, click and drag in the Track view's Time Ruler to select notes (and other MIDI events) that start playing within the time range that you select.
-This selects data in the current track, or all selected tracks. - Click notes or drag around them with the Select tool 🕓 . - In the Piano Roll view only (not the Inline Piano Roll view): click or drag the piano keys to the left of the Notes pane or the drum map rows in Note Map pane to select all notes of the desired pitch(es). - In the Inline Piano Roll view: Shift-click or Shift-drag the piano keys on the MIDI Scale to select all notes of the desired pitch(es).
+This selects data in the current track, or all selected tracks. - In the Piano Roll view only (not the Inline Piano Roll view): click or drag the piano keys to the left of the Notes pane or the drum map rows in Note Map pane to select all notes of the desired pitch(es). - In the Inline Piano Roll view: Shift-click or Shift-drag the piano keys on the MIDI Scale to select all notes of the desired pitch(es).